-2006 Compensation
+2007 Compensation

-The base salaries for the named executive officers for the year ended December 31, 2006, were paid in accordance with existing employment agreements or arrangements with the Company.
-No equity incentive awards were granted to any of the named executive officers in 2006.
-In addition to their base salaries, the named executive officers received, in the aggregate, bonuses of \$300,000 for the year ended December 31, 2006.
+The base salaries for the named executive officers for the year ended December 31, 2007, were paid in accordance with existing employment agreements or arrangements with the Company.
+No equity incentive awards were granted to any of the named executive officers in 2007and the performance based equity awards issued in 2004 were cancelled in March of 2008.
+In addition to their base salaries, the named executive officers received, in the aggregate, bonuses of \$393,500 for the year ended December 31, 2007.
 Each named executive officer is entitled, under the terms of their employment agreements with the Company (in the case of Messrs.
-Shiffman, Jorissen and Fannon) or other arrangements with the Company (in the case of Mr. Colman), to receive a bonus of up to 25% of his base salary if certain annual individual performance criteria, as established by the Board and the Compensation Committee at the beginning of each fiscal year, are met.
-The Compensation Committee determined that the named executive officers met such criteria for the year ended December 31, 2006 and that the named executive officers should receive a bonus of approximately 21.5% of their respective base salaries.
+Shiffman, Jorissen and Fannon), to receive a bonus of up to 75% of his base salary, subject to the discretion of the Compensation Committee, if certain annual individual and Company performance criteria, as established by the Compensation Committee, are met and up to 25% of his base salary at the sole discretion of the Compensation Committee.
+After review of the individual performance of each executive, the performance of the Company in relation to its stated FFO growth objective of 5%, the performance of the Company in relation to its annual budget, and the condition of the manufactured housing industry in general, the Compensation Committee determined that the efforts of the named executive officers were substantial and directly contributed to the 4% adjusted FFO growth that the Company achieved.
+(Adjusted FFO was determined by excluding the affect of certain equity losses and impairment charges related to the Company's investment in Origen Financial, Inc.) The Compensation Committee used its discretionary authority to award Messrs.
+Shiffman, Jorissen and Fannon bonuses ranging from 22% to 32% of their respective base salaries for the fiscal year ended December 31, 2007.